mcd500/teep-device/docs/building_without_docker.md

 tam_api_1  | GET /api/ 200 5.239 ms - 24
 ```

-Please keep the terminal open and clone and build for the targets on separate terminals.
+Please keep opening this terminal running tamproto.
+Cloning and building the TEEP-Device  will be done on separate terminals.

 ## Keystone